ailijevski/BlueReefModel/README.md

 ### Our idea

 With multiple variables known to impact sea life, our team set out to research the variables that are known to affect a specific niche of these life forms -- coral reefs.
-Our goal with this ongoing research is to pinpoint the most negatively impacted coral reef ecosystems and be able to direct non-profits/ NGOs to these regions.
+Our goal with this ongoing research is to pinpoint the most negatively impacted coral reef ecosystems and be able to direct non-profits/ NGOs to these regions, advise governments to develop targeted regulations, and enable researchers to discover groundbreaking insight into coral reefs.
 By supplying interested non-profits/ NGOs with relevant coral reef health metrics, we will be able to better identify coral reefs at risk of thinning, bleaching, or other harmful affects and revive them accordingly.

 After thorough research, it became clear to the team that coral growth, temperature, and water properties were important to defining the health of coral reef ecosystems.
 Further research uncovered that the presence of sunscreen may modify pH levels of the water, high temperatures and presence of invasive species may promote coral bleaching and disrupt ecosystems, and many other facts presented in our accompanying research outlines.
 These variables affect the physical attributes of coral reefs by making them thinner and more susceptible to breakage.
 As a result, coral reefs are unable to produce sufficient amounts of aragonite to strengthen their skeletons.

-With this information and research, our team formulated an equation to determine a **coral reef index** from coral growth (proportionally related to pH), water temperature, and aragonite measurements.
+With this information and research, our team formulated an equation to determine a **coral reef index** from coral growth - proportionally related to pH, water temperature, and aragonite measurements.
 Though we recognize that other factors may also be significant to include in this equation, we must perform further research to determine the impact of the other potential determinants by proportion.

 As a proof of concept, our team chose to build machine learning models to predict the values for the variables involved in our coral reef index equation.
-The reason this is so important is because it will allow us to predict quantities that our sensor, *embedded within an artificial coral reef*, may not be able to detect yet are crucial to defining a coral reef's health status.
+The reason this is so important is because it will allow us to predict quantities that our sensor, _embedded within an artificial coral reef_, may not be able to detect yet are crucial to defining a coral reef's health status.
 This model is meant to be replicated and trained on factors that influence the variables (coral growth, temperature, aragonite level) that are included in our index calculations.
 This way, if further research shows that other variables are significant enough to include in our evaluation of coral reefs, we can predict their values with enough evidence gathered from our sensor regarding the surrounding ecosystem of the coral reef.
-Current solutions do *not* use an equation to determine the health of a coral reef based on a variety of factors nor do they use sensors with as much functionality as our architectured solution to gather information on water properties and the surrounding ecosystem's quality of life.
+Current solutions do _not_ use an equation to determine the health of a coral reef based on a variety of factors nor do they use sensors with as much functionality as our architectured solution to gather information on water properties and the surrounding ecosystem's quality of life.

 A collection of coral reef indexes are calculated below after the appropriate machine learning model training takes effect.
 Since the coral reefs studied in the dataset we chose to use (available [here](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.nodc:0168915)) were all in the same region, they have similar coral reef indexes, as expected [1].
-After grounding our sensors in multiple different coral reef ecosystems around the world, we will be able to predict a wider range of coral reef indexes scoring anywhere between 0.1 and 5, with higher scores indicating better health.
+After grounding our sensors in multiple different coral reef ecosystems around the world, we will be able to predict a wider range of coral reef indexes scoring anywhere between 0 and 5, with higher scores indicating better health.

 ## Technology implementation